gbif/hp-bison/home.md

 klass: home
 ---

-This pilot implementation of a GBIF national data portal for the United States is part of the Biodiversity Information Serving Our Nation (BISON) project’s suite of biodiversity data and information resources managed by the [Science Analytics and Synthesis (SAS)](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis) Program of the U.S. Geological Survey (USGS).
+The pilot implementation of a GBIF national data portal for the United States managed by the [Science Analytics and Synthesis (SAS)](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis) Program of the U.S. Geological Survey (USGS).
 It serves as an access point to species occurrence data (presence and absence) for the United States and U.S. Territories.